Masks are optional on the SMU campus in indoor spaces with a few notable exceptions.

-- During the fall, faculty will have the discretion to require masks in their instructional spaces (classrooms, labs, etc.) as well as during research activities.
+- Faculty have the discretion to require students to wear masks in their instructional spaces (classroom, labs, etc.) and during research activities.

 - The COVID-19 vaccine is available at SMU’s Dr. Bob Smith Health Center for University employees, as well as their spouses and dependents at no cost to you.

 - The vaccine will continue to be offered on campus to the SMU community and new employees throughout the fall.